scheduleonce/oh-docker-tag-action/README.md

 - password: Your docker password
 - imageTag: Tag to be used for creating image tags ( Creates a image with the tag without replacement )
 - pullId: Pull Id to be used for creating image tags ( Creates a image with the pull Id without replacement )
+- commitMessagePattern: It is to be used for check commit messages have proper information or not (optional)
 - tagMap: Mapping to be used for creating image tags with replacement
   Example:
   ```